Marcin Kleczynski

 Marcin Kleczynski (born November 1, 1989) is the chief executive officer (CEO) and co-founder of American Internet security company, Malwarebytes.
-After a period working as a computer repairer and being involved in forums in the mid 2000s, Kleczynski co-founded Malwarebytes with Bruce Harrison in January 2008.
+After a period working as a computer repair technician and being involved in forums in the mid-2000s, Kleczynski co-founded Malwarebytes with Bruce Harrison in January 2008.
 By 2014, Malwarebytes had treated over 250 million computers worldwide, with a range of popular products including Malwarebytes Anti-Malware, Malwarebytes Anti-Exploit, and more recently, advanced anti-ransomware package Endpoint Security.
-Kleczynski was named one of Forbes Magazine's '30 Under 30' Rising Stars of Enterprise Technology in 2015.
+Kleczynski was named one of Forbes Magazine's "30 Under 30" Rising Stars of Enterprise Technology in 2015.

 Early life and background

 Kleczynski was born in Łódź, Poland in 1989.
-His family emigrated to the United States when he was just 3 years old.
+His family emigrated to the United States when he was 3 years old.
 Despite moving from Poland at such a young age, he speaks fluent Polish.
-As a child he had aspirations to be a train conductor, and later, an airline pilot.
-He has retained his fascination with flying—in 2011 he obtained his pilot's license.
-Kleczynski attended Fenton High School in Bensenville, Illinois and received his B.S. from the University of Illinois, where he was a member of the Theta Chi fraternity, in 2012.
+As a child, he had aspirations to be a train conductor, and later, an airline pilot.
+He has retained his fascination with flying and obtained his pilot's license in 2011.
+Kleczynski attended Fenton High School in Bensenville, Illinois, and received his B.S. from the University of Illinois in 2012 and he was a member of the Theta Chi fraternity.